Vancouver International Airport: Architecture

-YVR's interior has a uniquely British Columbian theme, featuring an extensive collection of Pacific Northwest Coast Native art, and blues and greens to reflect the colours of the land, sea, and sky.
+YVR's interior has a British Columbian theme, featuring a collection of Pacific Northwest Coast Native art, and blues and greens to reflect the colours of the land, sea, and sky.
 This theme was designed by Vancouver-based firm Architectura.
-The airport uses a great deal of carpet and vast expanses of glass to let in large amounts of natural light.
-One of the most noticeable places for an arriving passenger is the international arrivals hall, a large area where customs and immigration procedures are completed.
-Arriving passengers come down escalators leading to a platform across a large waterfall.
+The airport uses a lot of carpet and glass to let in large amounts of light.
+One place for an arriving passenger is the international arrivals hall, a large area where customs and immigration procedures are completed.
+Arriving passengers come down escalators leading to a platform across a waterfall.

 In 2020, the expansion of International Pier D was completed with a glassed-in island forest with access to the outdoors and an immersive digital experience that explores the rugged British Columbia Coast.